 4. Understand The Subject

-Knowing the subjects is important in sports photography.
+Knowing the subjects is important.
 It is good if you get a chance to speak to your subjects before the actual event, so you get to know them personally and some information about the sports for that day.
 If they have participated in sports before, and if you get a chance to watch their previous sports videos, it will be really helpful as it will give you a good knowledge of the moves that specific subject takes and how they handle certain situations.
 This can help you get better images and help you improve as a sports photographer.

 If there are a bunch of participants or a team, observe each individual as each person behaves and executes actions differently.